Mattmej/liri-node-app/README.md

 Specifically, this project allows a user to enter certain commands into a command line in order to perform four functions:
 1. Check the last 20 tweets on their Twitter
 2. Look up a song of the user's choosing on Spotify
-3. Look up the information on a movie of the user's choosing using the _request_ node app and the OMDB API
+3. Look up the information on a movie of the user's choosing using the _request_ node application and the OMDB API
 4. Read the contents of a text file and runs a valid argument in the file.

 ### Required Items

 ##### Node Packages
 * dotenv (https://www.npmjs.com/package/dotenv)
-    * Allows the app to read a .env file.
+    * Allows the application to read a .env file.
 * Twitter for Node.js (https://www.npmjs.com/package/twitter)
 * request (https://www.npmjs.com/package/request)
-    * Allows the app to communicate with websites.
+    * Allows the application to communicate with websites.
 * Node Spotify API (https://www.npmjs.com/package/node-spotify-api)

 #### Other